Sexual Battery Attorney in Broward County

 Sexual battery is sometimes referred to as sexual assault and/or rape.
 The basic definition of the term is “engaging in sexual activity with another person sans consent.”
 But, sexual battery can also refer to any sexual contact (consensual or not) with a person 17 years of age or younger.
 The penalty for sexual battery in Broward County is jail time and/or sex offender registration in most cases.
 Of course, both of these penalties can be enhanced depending on certain variables at the time of the offense.
 We already know the victim’s age can play a role in the situation but other things like the relationship between the suspect and the victim or whether the victim was handicapped are also important.
 Other factors that can influence the course of the trial for the suspect are:

-Obviously, it’s important to have a defense lawyer for sexual assault in Broward County that understands all these variables.
+Obviously, it’s important to have a Broward County criminal defense lawyer for sexual assault that understands all these variables.
 But, it’s also important to have a qualified attorney on your side, because the potential penalties can be debilitating for those charged with sexual battery.
 Prison time is often dependent on the factors listed above, but it is a penalty for sexual battery in Broward County that could keep you behind bars for a long time.
 For instance, if you have a history of sexual battery, then it’s not uncommon for the jail sentences to be harsher.
 Indeed, if you have been released from prison for a sexual battery conviction and are convicted again within five years of the release, then you may be subject to between 5 years and life in prison.

 Registering as a sex offender also has major implications, even though you might not be in jail cell.
 In fact, you can be forced to register as sex offender if you’re 18 and you engaged in consensual sexual activity with someone who was 17 years of age.
 These implications are something that a qualified Broward County sexual battery attorney will have intrinsic knowledge about.